 Both of them will sign autograph books and pose for photos.

-But, the `Ohana character breakfast is also a great opportunity to see Mickey Mouse!
+But, the `Ohana Disney breakfast is also a great opportunity to see Mickey Mouse!
 He walks around in an Aloha shirt!
 And it’s a different Aloha shirt than the one he wears at Aulani!

 Mickey also does autographs and photos.